You may also consider actually sinking the trampoline into the ground.

 Step One: Preparation

 First, you need to purchase your trampoline.
 Click here to see our range.
-The main considerations would be size and weight limit - and of course your budget.
+The size of the trampoline is an important consideration.
+Bear in mind an 8ft trampoline refers to the 8ft diameter of the metal frame.
 Once you have purchased your trampoline, you need to decide where in your garden you will be digging it into the ground.
 Place the trampoline over the desired position and mark the trampoline out on the ground.
 You can do this without the trampoline but it would be easier with it in place.
 You can draw around the trampoline if you turn it upside down.
 Alternatively, you can use a stake and mark the central point, then use a piece of string (half the diameter of the trampoline) to mark out a circle from that central point.

 Step Two: Start Digging